For this summary, information on bioaccumulation comes from Fass Bayer, persistence and toxicity from Fass MSD and the risk from the Goodpoint report.

 Manufacturer Janssen has on fass.se stated that that data about the environmental impact is missing for the substance so that the environmental risk cannot be calculated.
 It is voluntary for manufacturers to provide information on the environmental impact on fass.se.

 Ethinylestradiol is on the EU list of substances whose concentrations in surface waters should be monitored in the Member States for environmental reasons.
 Estimated levels in Swedish waters are in some cases sufficiently high to affect reproduction and gender development in fish.

-Ethinylestradiol is included in the Stockholm County Council's table of pharmaceuticals with a negative environmental impact according to the environmental programme 2017–2021 based on lowest effect concentration, LOEC = 0.32 nanog/L, and concentrations found in treated wastewater.
+Ethinylestradiol is included in Region Stockholm's table of pharmaceuticals with a negative environmental impact according to the environmental programme 2017–2021 based on lowest effect concentration, LOEC = 0.32 nanog/L, and concentrations found in treated wastewater.

-Ethinylestradiol is recommended in The Wise list.
+Ethinylestradiol is recommended in the Wise list in Region Stockholm.
 Environmental classification of pharmaceuticals is taken into consideration, sometimes with other environmental aspects, when selecting pharmaceuticals for the Wise list.
 When comparable pharmaceuticals are equivalent to medical effects, safety and pharmaceutical efficacy, environmental impact and price are considered.